halcy/Mastodon.py/docs/index.rst

         'header': URL for their header image
         'id': Same as <numerical id>
-        'username': The username (what you @ them with) }
+        'username': The username (what you @ them with) 'locked': Denotes whether the account can be followed without a follow request }

 Toot dicts